joshgao/joshgao/README.md

 ## What I'm working on:
 - Coursework.
-- "unnamed project".
+- Better schedule builer.
 Still in alpha phase, more on this later.